rhollings/web_design/README.md

-# web_design
-A collection of my web design projects
+# A collection of my web designs

+# Basic
+A folder that contains "basic" 🤷‍♂️ HTML or CSS code

+# FCC
+Projects from FreeCodeCamps "Responsive Web Design Certification"

+# Front-end
+Personal projects and misc work

+# Projects
+Ideas for companies

+# Web-pages
+Attempt at recreating others web pages